samholford/gonc-mdmer/README.md

 ## Updating the template

 - Replace the .docx template named newPatientTemplate.docx
-- See https://docxtemplater.readthedocs.io/en/latest/tag_types.html for formatting requirements
+- See https://docxtemplater.com/docs/tag-types/ for formatting requirements

 ## Changes

+14 Apr 2020 Version 1.0
+- First release

 31 Oct 2023 Version 1.1
 - Histo heading updated to accepted "Name of the lab"